nbicocchi/learn-xv6/code/06K - Scheduler (Policies)/README.md

 ### CFS - Completely Fair Scheduling

 This scheduler tries to be fair with all processes by giving them fair chance to execute on processor.
 Idea is simple.
 Keep track of time a process has executed on processor, processes which have got small amount of time are boosted to get the processor, those who got bigger amount of time are thwarted.
-[Linux Journal]( https://www.linuxjournal.com/node/10267 )
+See [Linux Journal]( https://www.linuxjournal.com/node/10267 ).

 ### LOTTERY - Lottery Scheduler